avikdeb/devopsproject/groovy-scripting/README.md

 <br>
 1. Go to File > settings > Packages > Install language-groovy package and restart Atom
 2. Start writing your codes - save files with .groovy extension
+3. To integrate your code with GitHub, generate a token in GitHub and use it in Atom to connect to GitHub directly from Atom

 <br>